-1. Velvet Pillows And Chunky Throws = Instant Glow-Up
+1. Velvet Pillows And Chunky Throws For Instant Cozy

 When temps drop, your couch needs a winter wardrobe.
-Mix velvet purple pillows (eggplant, lavender, or plum) with chunky white throws for that “I live in a boutique hotel” look.
-The contrast is cozy, clean, and totally photo-ready.
+Mix velvet purple pillows in eggplant, lavender, or plum with chunky white throws for that boutique-hotel look.
+The contrast is cozy and clean, and it photographs beautifully against a snowy window.
+A friend of mine swapped just her pillow covers for this exact palette and it changed her whole living room without spending much at all.

 Quick Tips